 Which side of the fence were you on?
 Has it changed since?

-Like most things in life, there’s not one answer that fits all, there are dozens of flavors worldwide with some varieties that are fully Vegan and others to steer clear from.
+Like most things in life, there’s not one answer that fits all.
+Most Pringles are not vegan.
+There are dozens of flavors worldwide with some varieties that are fully Vegan, and others to steer clear from.

 Read on whether you are in need of satisfying a childhood craving or want to have some tasty snacks for when your vegan friends visit – you’ll find an option for sure!